-- 1. The contents of this document are not to be disclosed or transferred to third parties without the written approval of Xerox Corporation. - 2.
-This standard includes subject matter relating to patent(s) of Xerox Corporation.
-No license under such patent(s) is granted by implication, estoppel, or otherwise, as a result of publication of this specification. - 3.
+- 1. This standard includes subject matter relating to patent(s) of Xerox Corporation.
+No license under such patent(s) is granted by implication, estoppel, or otherwise, as a result of publication of this specification. - 2.
 This standard is furnished for informational purposes only.
 Xerox does not warrant or represent that this standard or any products made in conformance with it will work in the intended manner or be compatible with other products in a network system.
-Xerox does not assume any responsibility or liability for any errors or inaccuracies that this document may contain, nor have any liabilities or obligations for any damages, including but not limited to special, indirect, or consequential damages, arising out of or in connection with the use of this document in any way. - 4.
+Xerox does not assume any responsibility or liability for any errors or inaccuracies that this document may contain, nor have any liabilities or obligations for any damages, including but not limited to special, indirect, or consequential damages, arising out of or in connection with the use of this document in any way. - 3.
 No representations or warranties are made that this specification, or anything made in accordance with it, is or will be free of any proprietary rights of third parties.